Abortion methods in the second trimester

 Labor induction abortion in second trimester

-- Procedure lasting hours to days with a stay of one – three days in a facility.
+- Procedure lasting hours to days, with a stay of 1-3 days in a facility.

-- Expulsion (delivery) following repeated administration of medication.
+- Expulsion (vaginal delivery) following repeated administration doses of medication.

-- Requires skilled nurses and an obstetrics-trained provider.
+- Requires skilled nurses, midwives or an obstetrics-trained provider.

 - Short-term or continuous analgesia provided during cervical dilation and expulsion.

-- Intact fetus may be observed when viewing/holding and/or autopsy to be performed.
+- Intact fetus may be observed for viewing/holding and/or autopsy needs.

 - Cremation and burial may be offered.